tonymathen/tonymathen/README.md

 ### Glad to see you here! &nbsp;

-I'm an aspiring software engineer who recently graduated from .
+I'm an aspiring software engineer, who recently graduated with a Master's degree in Computer Science from Santa Clara University.
 I'm a self-motivated learner, who's always willing to learn new technologies 👀, and leverage them to solve real-life problems 💡.

 ### More about me:
 - 🚀 Deeply passionate about backend engineering and distributed systems